opendal/types/options.rs

 261 ///

-262 /// This option can be used to check if the file has been modified since the given timestamp.
+262 /// This option can be used to check if the file's `ETag` matches the given `ETag`.

 263 ///

-264 /// If file exists and it hasn't been modified since the specified time, an error with kind
+264 /// If file exists and it's etag doesn't match, an error with kind [`ErrorKind::ConditionNotMatch`]

 268 ///

-269 /// This feature can be used to check if the file hasn't been modified since the given timestamp.
+269 /// This option can be used to check if the file's `ETag` doesn't match the given `ETag`.

 270 ///